|

 Research:

--Conduct
+-Conduct preliminary

--Continually
+-Continually review

-review literature
+literature during

-during data collection
+data collection and

 -Alternative